Hottest Trends in Architectural Rendering

 Popular rendering styles that you probably encountered this year but never got the chance to identify.

-The evolution of architectural visualization can be traced back to as early as 4000 years ago.
-However, as it is done today, architectural visualization only began in the 19th century, the Renaissance period when art and science became popular in Europe.
-While there are no specific rendering styles mentioned at the time, the famous painters like Michelangelo and Leonardo Da Vinci and some more artists during the time can still be accounted for as the inspiration of today’s architectural visualization that resulted in the development and popularity of the following styles: Whodunnit, The Katherine Heigl, The Theodore, The David, and Palimpsest.
-Knowing these popular styles can help you and your artist to streamline your process and promote your properties better, so don’t wait for another day to discover more about each of the hottest trends in architectural visualization today.
+The evolution of architectural visualization (a.k.a. architectural rendering) can be traced back as early as 4000 years ago.
+However, as it is done today, architectural rendering only began in the 19th century, the Renaissance period, when art and science became popular in Europe.
+The current architectural rendering techniques owe their origin to the works of Michelangelo, Leonardo Da Vinci, and other artists from that era.
+Although there is no mention of specific rendering styles, it is safe to assume that they were the source of inspiration in the development and popularity of the following styles: Whodunnit, The Katherine Heigl, The Theodore, The David, and Palimpsest.
+Knowing these popular styles can help you and your artists streamline your business operation and promote your properties better.
+With all those benefits, it might be better to grab this moment and read on to discover more about today's hottest trends in architectural visualization.

 Whodunnit is inspired by the genre of cinema that focuses on gloomy or moody characteristics with cold-tone colors like dark blue, dark green, and violet.
 All these were done to highlight the creation of the structure in place.

 The main features of Katherine Heigl are very high saturation of colors, views of people performing day-to-day activities, and over-lighting.
 Architects often use "The Katherine Heigl" to render the exteriors of structures situated in urban areas.
 This type of design is popular because it helps viewers vividly visualize how it perfectly complements the surrounding.